boriiiiii/RESTaurant-API/README.md

 4. Install the required dependencies:
 `npm install`
+`npm i express mysql`

-5. Start the API:
+6. Start the API:
 `npm start`

-6. Open a web browser and visit http://localhost:3000/ (or your default port).
+7. Open a web browser and visit http://localhost:3000/ (or your default port).
 You should see your Express project up and running.
 The API is now running locally, and you can use the provided endpoints to interact with your database.

 ## API Endpoints